Capacitation

-For purposes of in vitro fertilization, capacitation occurs by incubating spermatozoa that have either undergone ejaculation or have been extracted from the epididymis and incubated in a defined medium for several hours.
+As a result of the sperm entering the upper female reproductive tract, the sperm are introduced to an extracellular environment that contains a cholesterol acceptor (usually serum albumin), electrolytes such as sodium (Na+), potassium (K+), chloride (Cl-), bicarbonate (HCO3-), magnesium (Mg2+), calcium (Ca2+), and phosphate (PO43-), and energy substrates such as glucose, pyruvate, and lactate.
+For purposes of in vitro fertilization, capacitation occurs by incubating spermatozoa that have been retrieved via ejaculation or extracted from the epididymis and incubated in a defined medium for several hours.
 There are different techniques to perform the capacitation step: simple washing, migration (swim-up), density gradients, and filter.
 The objective is to isolate as many motile spermatozoa as possible and to eliminate non-motile or dead spermatozoa.
-After either in vivo or in vitro capacitation the sperm must undergo the final maturation step, activation, involving the acrosome reaction.